kdyoung18872/architecture-center/docs/guide/pillars.md

 The monitoring and diagnostics process has several distinct phases:

 - Instrumentation.
-Generating the raw data, from application logs, web server logs, diagnostics built into the Azure platform, and other sources.
+Generating the raw data from application logs, web server logs, diagnostics built into the Azure platform, and other sources.
 - Collection and storage.
 Consolidating the data into one place.
 - Analysis and diagnosis.
 To troubleshoot issues and see the overall health.
 - Visualization and alerts.
 Using telemetry data to spot trends or alert the operations team.